 a.
-Please communicate this with your homeroom teacher and Student Experience Team at attendance@digitalacademyofflorida.org.
+Please complete the DAOF: Report Absence Form (25/26) form.
 Provide the reason if you would like the absence to be considered an excused absence.
 Absences for family vacations are NOT considered an excused absence.

 2. What do I do if my student(s) will be absent for an extended period?